Agile is an approach to project management, while Scrum is one type of Agile methodology.

 In Scrum, delivery cycles are called “sprints,” and generally last one to four weeks.
 Work is incremental and builds on previous work.
 Scrum teams are usually small, typically ranging from three to nine people, and include a Scrum master and a product owner.
 Communication with team members and stakeholders is consistent so that feedback is constant and changes can be made accordingly.

-Scrum is by far the most commonly used Agile methodology.
-About 78 percent of Agile users implement Scrum or a hybrid Scrum methodology, according to the State of Agile report released in 2020 .
-Some common hybrid Scrum methodologies include Scrumban and Scrum/XP.
+Scrum is the most commonly used Agile methodology.
+About 66 percent of Agile users implement Scrum, while 15 percent use derivatives of Scrum, Scrumban, and Scrum/XP, according to the State of Agile report released in 2021 .

 Scrum is built on three pillars: